chf2/sorting_demo/README.md

 Lastly, run Merge Sort for 50,000 elements.
 On my machine, this still runs in a reasonable amount of time.

 ```
 Press any key to run Merge Sort for 50000 elements:
 On average, merge sort took 0.2796 seconds.
 ```

+Now, run Bubble Sort.

+While this runs, let's think about a few things.
+Can you give a rough estimate of how long this will take, even with randomized input?
+What factors would go into whether your estimate would be high or low?